Emerging Scholar Research Grant 2020

-Both the calls for the 18th Mobile Preconference and the doctoral consortium are out!
-Do not miss out on these two unique opportunities to meet with and learn from other mobile media scholars.
+The call for the doctoral consortium is also still out!
+Do not miss out on this unique opportunity to meet with and learn from other mobile media scholars.

 11th Doctoral Consortium (Thursday, 21 May 2020 | Gold Coast Australia, location to be announced)